ChristianSolisQ/automationWU/README.md

 # automationWU

-Favor cambiar el chromeDriver a la version del navegador en la carpeta resources
+Please change the chromeDriver to the version of your navigator in the folder resources in the root of the project